peterbourgon/peter-bourgon-org/src/birthday/index.md

 ---

-Bars are closed and nobody is allowed with 2 meters of anybody else and you might actually be legally obliged to stay at home under threat of law.
+Bars are closed and nobody is allowed with 2 meters of anybody else and you might actually be obliged to stay at home under threat of law.
 Still, it is my birthday soon, and we have the internet.
 Let's have a shared, on-line, quarantine toast to making it another year on this dying planet.
 Maybe our last??